Peyton — Future

 Forest light green vegetation—air scrubbers—grow and wrap around anything they can—sometimes floating from the towers like hanging gardens—creating the oxygen-rich environment.
 Ambrosial mists sprinkle and drift into the air nearby coating the plant life and giving the area a refreshing environmental feel, like after a thunderstorm without the relative humidity.

 I walk the pale grey paths curving around the city, like a ribbon, while reading a summary through my display, silencing Q, making navigation somewhat interesting, ultimately finding my way to an observation park at the rim.
 Few people are about.
 A small smile, I say hullo.
 They stare impassively at me to the point of awkwardness.
-I think about the uncomfortable inequities of histories past—a concern I’m forced to carry thanks to the bigotry and cruelties of my ancestors—and Q cavalierly butts in and begins to bloviate on those uncomfortable inequities at the same time I’m trying to read.
+I think about the uncomfortable inequities of histories past—a concern I’m repeatedly forced to carry and confront thanks to the bigotry and cruelties of my ancestors—and Q cavalierly butts in and begins to bloviate on those uncomfortable inequities at the same time I’m trying to read.
 I sigh in aggravation.
 “Shut, I’m reading,” I say loudly and try to stop thinking of anything lest I start getting a neural lecture on everything that pops into my head.